asouth/Oculus-Unity-MAX/README.md

 Oculus-Unity-MAX
 ================

 The contents of this repository provides a bridge to send head movement data between the Oculus Rift, Unity and MAX/MSP.
-These tools have been crated as product of a Royal Society Industry Research Fellowship Scheme between AECOM Ltd and AudioLab, Department of Electronics, University of York, UK.
+These tools have been created as product of a Royal Society Industry Research Fellowship Scheme between AECOM Ltd and AudioLab, Department of Electronics, University of York, UK.

 Disclaimer and License
 ----------------